IRCAD/trusted_code_nsd/README.md

    For inference of these models, in the file "/src/trusted_datapaper_ds/segmentation/nnunet_cotr/configs/training/training_128_jz_v2.yaml", set the values of only_val and checkpoint.load to True and run the same command as for training.
    The segmentation masks with the size 128-128-128 will be located into the folder: "~/MedSeg/CT_DATA/medseg_results/~".
-   For evaluation, you should move them into a folder corresponding to "seg128location" into "src/trusted_datapaper_ds/segmentation/configs/ctsegconfig.yml" and organized by thefollowing structure:
+   For evaluation, you should move them into a folder corresponding to "seg128location" into "src/trusted_datapaper_ds/segmentation/configs/ctsegconfig.yml" and organized in the following structure:

    ```
    ├── CT_DATA/